[Featured Image Description: Book cover for ‘Why Johnny Doesn’t Flap.’]

 Non-disabled ‘experts’ don’t live this experience every day.
 They don’t know what it feels like to be poked and prodded and analyzed.
 They aren’t judged for having sensory meltdowns in the grocery store.
 They haven’t faced a million questions about an eye patch.
-They haven’t struggled to hold together relationships with family, friends, and partners when living with a disability gets rough.
+They haven’t struggled to hold together relationships with family, friends, and partners when living in an ableist society gets rough.

 Our publishing industry is supremacist.

 Disabled people, even disabled academics and disabled parents, have to prove competence before we are believed over the voices of our non-disabled counterparts.
-That is completely messed up, and it’s justified by the idea that cognitive, physical, and intellectual disability renders us incompetent.
+That is completely messed up.
+Our cognitive, physical, and intellectual disabilities do not render us incompetent.
 Non-disabled voices are accepted as superior, more convincing, more trustworthy – regardless of how much experience or education they have with disability.

 We progressives get all huffy about white dudes writing legislation about women’s bodies, but I don’t see any fuss about non-disabled parents and ‘experts’ making decisions about the bodies of disabled people.
 What gives!?
 (Ableism gives!)

-It’s so easy to make a quick buck with a series of cut & paste books about disability.
+It’s so easy to slap together a crappy book about disability.
 It’s such a charity to write a book about the poor cripples!
-Who cares if the book doesn’t fact-check or consult any actually disabled people before it goes to print?
-[SARCASM.]
+Who cares if the book doesn’t fact-check or consult any actually disabled people before it goes to print? [/SARCASM.]

 The books we’ve been reading our children are violently dangerous.

-These faux-science, innocuous books full of adorable illustrations and generalizations ‘other’ us in insidious ways.
-When we see someone as the ‘other,’ it’s easier to stop listening to them.
+These faux-science, innocuous books full of adorable illustrations insidiously paint us as ‘the other.
+When we see someone as the other, it’s easier to stop listening to them.
 It’s easier to downplay their pain and oppression.
 It’s easier to deny their rights.
 It’s easier to segregate them, force them into institutions, sterilize them against their will, take their children away from them, selectively abort, abuse, and kill them.

 It is socially acceptable to talk about disabled people in ways we would never talk about other targeted groups.
 It’s legal to do things to disabled folks that would be considered inhumane and cruel on a non-disabled person.

-Because in our culture, to be disabled is a flaw – a flaw that makes us second-class citizens, a shameful part of humanity to be hidden away.
+In our culture, to be disabled is a flaw – a flaw that makes us second-class citizens, less than human – the throwaways to be hidden and culled.

 When I talk about the urgent problem of misinformation in kids books, non-disabled people never understand why this is such a big deal.
 They don’t know the history of murder, abuse, and violence against disabled people since the beginning of humanity that continues today in our own neighborhoods.